klux21/science_stuff/README.txt

 - In case of length measurement with light there exists a streching of all 2 way distances in a moving frame for a stationary observer whereby the length relation is l=γl'.
-  That is the opposite of a Lorentz contraction.
+  That seems the opposite of a Lorentz contraction but doesn't really contradicts that because the Lorentz contraction demands position measurements of endpoints at the same time that doesn't happens then but inverts the length relation.
 - Photons do not change their energy, wavelength or frequency in the gravitational field.
 - The measured differences of the frequency of photons in the gravitational